import

 - Start Small: Use schema filtering for large databases to avoid importing too many tables

-to get richer asset definitions - Review Generated Assets: Check and customize the generated assets as needed
+- Review Generated Assets: Check and customize the generated assets as needed

 Related Commands